webpack/react-starter/README.md

 * Compilation with webpack
 * React and jsx
 * react-router
-* Also includes reflux, but this can be easily replaced
 * Stylesheets can be CSS, LESS, SASS, Stylus or mixed
 * Embedded resources like images or fonts use DataUrls if appropriate
 * A simple flag loads a react component (and dependencies) on demand.